Roadmap to reopening early childhood education and care services

 Under the First Step of the roadmap, until Sunday 27 September ECEC services in metropolitan Melbourne should only remain open to provide education and care for those children whose parents or carers are permitted workers and for vulnerable children.

 Under the Third Step of the roadmap, sessional kindergarten, long day care and family day care can continue to operate in rural and regional Victoria, with appropriate risk-mitigation measures in place – unless instructed by the Department of Health and Human Services (DHHS) to close.

 ECEC services are low-risk environments.
 It's important that children are able to attend their early learning program on-site, in line with the roadmap, if possible.

 For children who are not attending services on-site, providers should make reasonable efforts to engage with families and support learning from home, in line with the families’ individual circumstances and resources.

-If you're a kindergarten provider and increased attendance means you're having staffing difficulties for unavoidable reasons (such as staff on medical absence), you should call the Department's dedicated coronavirus (COVID-19) phone advice line on 1800 338 663 to discuss your situation.
+If you're a kindergarten provider having staffing difficulties for unavoidable reasons (such as staff on medical absence), you should call our dedicated coronavirus (COVID-19) phone advice line on 1800 338 663 to discuss your situation.

 Outside school hours care and vacation care